salhx9/gromet_v2/postgres_notes.md

 # Shelby's postgresql and python adventure

+## Dependencies
+1. Install postgres.
+2. Make sure you have python3 installed.
+3. Use Python's package manager to install psycopg2 for using postgres within the python scripts.

 ## Creating the postgres database

 ### Command for creating a service to startup postgres